EricNeal2/titanic-survival/README.md

 # Titanic Survival
 This is my submission to Kaggle's [Machine Learning from Disaster](https://www.kaggle.com/c/titanic) competition.
-Using Titanic passenger data (name, age, gender, socio-economic class, etc), I built a predictive model to answer the question “what sorts of people were more likely to survive?”
+Using Titanic passenger data (name, age, gender, socio-economic class, etc), I built a predictive model to answer the question “What sorts of people were more likely to survive?”

 ## Summary